Tyne Theatre and Opera House: The Building

 The stage represents perhaps the most complete working example of the English wood stage - possessing four bridges, eight sloats, one carpet cut, two corner traps, three warm thrappled wing shafts, two staircase traps, three object traps and one grave trap.
-Overhead there is a series of drum and shaft mechanisms to operate synchronised scene-changes, and a hemp fly floor stage left with drum and shaft for the act drop.
+Overhead there is a series of drum and shaft mechanisms to operate synchronized scene-changes, and a hemp fly floor stage left with drum and shaft for the act drop.

-An exceptionally complete surviving example of early stage machinery.
+A surviving example of early stage machinery.
 Deep stage with five sets of tabs, machinery and control panel.
 Complete switchboard for earliest electric lighting.
 Very deep and high backstage, dressing and ancillary rooms with many period features.